-Prerequisites: The common prerequisite is CS 101 (Beginning Computer Programming).
+Prerequisites: The formally designated prerequisite is CS 101 (Beginning Computer Programming).
 In this case, I assume that you have written some programs.
 You probably know how to do formatted printing.
 You can use if, else, while, do while, for, subroutines, and arrays.
 You are no longer clueless, but you are not yet confident.

 Alternately, you can take the class if you have already completed some Calculus.
-Your level of mathematical maturity should allow you to learn the prerequisite material during our review (the first three weeks of class).
+Your level of mathematical maturity should allow you to learn the prerequisite material during our review (the first third of the course).